matti-brown/UK-National-Information-infrastructure/README.md

 - example command-line application

 The key functionality is placed in a library so that other software clients could be developed in the future, e.g. the same service could be provided through an intranet website accessible to government agencies.

-Only JSON is supported for the time being.

 To use the example command-line application you just need to do: